-Cersaie welcomed a total of more than 62,000 visitors over the five days of the show, including more than 24,000 international professionals.
+Cersaie welcomed a total of more than 62,000 visitors over the five days of the show, including over 24,000 international professionals.
 Attendance amounted to 56% of the 2019 total.

 Cersaie 2021 was attended by a total of 62,943 visitors.
 Despite the continuing difficulties caused by the pandemic in international markets, especially in terms of intercontinental travel, the show attracted 24,019 international visitors (38% of the total), while the number of Italian participants amounted to 38,924.
 A total of 464 journalists were present, 150 of whom were from outside Italy.
 Total attendance amounted to 56% of the 2019 figure.

-The exhibition was held in compliance with all applicable regulations to ensure safe participation in the event, with Green Pass certification required not only for admission to the show itself, but also for the stand set-up and dismantling phases, the latter of which is currently underway.
-The adoption of the Green Pass enabled a large number of customers from Italy and key European markets to attend, although participation from Asian visitors was more limited due to the strict anti-Covid regulations in place for returning travellers.
+The exhibition was held in compliance with all applicable regulations to ensure safe participation in the event, with Green Pass certification required not only for admission to the exhibition itself, but also for the stand set-up and dismantling phases, the latter of which is currently underway.
+The adoption of the Green Pass enabled a large number of customers from Italy and the main European markets to attend, although the participation of Asian visitors was more limited due to the strict anti-Covid regulations in place for returning travellers.

 Next year's Cersaie will be held in Bologna from 26 to 30 September 2022.

-Other excellent press or blog articles on the subject allow us to discover or rediscover the major trends of this fair for the 2021 millesime, after two years of absence
+Other excellent press or blog articles on the subject allow us to discover or rediscover the major trends of this fair for the 2021 vintage, after two years of absence